Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 ---

 ## Rack Sensor Cable Routing

+---

+[Render] Overview picture of the path the sensor cable takes from the rack to the SLB EXT (atc_assembly_tool-header)

+[Render] Parts Needed:

+1x Completed Rack Assembly
+1x Rack Sensor Cable

+---

 1. Route the **rack sensor cable** through the cable clips in the crossbeam.
 For **4×8**, route the cable **underneath** the cable track.